Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 [^13]: https://mathsci.fandom.com/wiki/The_Haruhi_Problem
 [^14]: Engen, M., & Vatter, V. (2021).
 Containing All Permutations.
 The American Mathematical Monthly, 128(1), 4–24. https://doi.org/10.1080/00029890.2021.1835384
 [^15]: I will personally get on my soapbox that this might get to me due to my own background as a hobbyist in mathematics, as well as my persistent observation that mathematicians are incredibly quick to discard the ideas of anyone who's not in the tight problem space community without its customs and language.
+[^16]: This is a slightly different formulation than the original proof, however we do so to account for the scenario in which we are consistently starting new $1$-cycles without completing them.
+[^17]: We have this as greater than or equal to to show that its possible the first $n$ characters may not contain a permutation at all.
+[^18]: You could also say that it depends on the final permutation prior to the $2$-edge, whichever representation you prefer.
+[^19]: Adjust as needed if the edge is larger than $3$.
+[^20]: In the event that, for example, you perform $3$ $1$-cycles in some particular $2$-cycle, you would need to take a higher order edge out, and then cover that $1$-cycle at some other point, in some other $2$-cycle.
+So limiting ourselves to just these straggler permutations is not a problem.